apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.filesystem.view.spillable.mem
-> Amount of memory to be used for holding file system view, before spilling to disk.<br></br>
+> Amount of memory to be used in bytes for holding file system view, before spilling to disk.<br></br>
 > **Default Value**: 104857600 (Optional)<br></br>
 > `Config Param: SPILLABLE_MEMORY`<br></br>